chittoorcharanraj/scsb-config-server/README.md

 ### Prerequisite
 1. external-application_config_server.properties

-  **This file contins the Database connection property for Config Server and should be placed under **
+  **This file contins the Database connection property for Config Server and should be placed under <config folder>**

  spring.datasource.url=XXXXXX